 How to find the best place to stay in Antigua

-Let’s start with why it’s tricky finding good places to stay in Antigua that’s both affordable and charming.
+Let’s start with why it’s tricky finding a place to stay in Antigua that’s both affordable and charming.

 Antigua is a popular place with Guatemalans

-First, Antigua is a popular place for both locals and foreigners to visit.
+First, Antigua is a popular place for both locals and foreigners.
 This is especially so for Guatemalans on the weekend.
-They love to spend Saturday and Sunday in the city, so hotels, hostels, and Airbnbs not only book up quickly but prices rise.
+They love to spend Saturday and Sunday in the city, so hotels, hostels, and Airbnbs not only book up quickly but prices rise as well.

 Try to avoid weekends and holidays in Antigua